Liquid Ingress Test Equipment

 Military-oriented drip box systems with custom sizes and multiple mounting options for controlled drip exposure testing.

 Supports MIL-STD-810G drip testing with ceiling, wall, and stand-mount options.
-Compatible with ED&D IP Code turntables and available with ISO 17025 accredited in-scope calibration.
+Compatible with ED&D IP Code turntables and available with ISO/IEC 17025 accredited in-scope calibration.

 DBX Standard Model Sizes

-Selection note: choose the drip box size and mounting arrangement based on specimen size, lab layout, and whether the workflow is IEC-style IP drip testing or military-oriented drip exposure.
+Configuration note: choose the drip box size and mounting arrangement based on specimen size, lab layout, and whether the setup is for IEC IP drip testing or military-oriented drip exposure.

 Combo Drip Box & Spray Test Chambers